csmith/KtIrc/README.md

 KtIrc is a Kotlin JVM library for connecting to and interacting with IRC servers.
 It is still in an early stage of development.

+## Features

+#### Built for Kotlin

+KtIrc is written in and designed for use in Kotlin; it uses extension methods, DSLs, sealed classes, and so on, to make it much easier to use than an equivalent Java library.

+#### Coroutine-powered

+KtIrc uses co-routines for all of its input/output which lets it deal with IRC messages in the background while your app does other things, without the overhead of creating a new thread per IRC client.

+#### Modern IRC standards

+KtIrc supports many IRCv3 features such as SASL authentication, message IDs, server timestamps, replies, reactions, account tags, and more.
+These features (where server support is available) make it easier to develop bots and clients, and enhance IRC with new user-facing functionality.

 ## Setup

 KtIrc is published to JCenter, so adding it to a gradle build is as simple as: